 Oh, this is where it gets embarrassing for me.
 “No, just a little travel blog…um, and I hear the Salted Caramel Brownies are amazing.”

-“Yes, but I think you should call someone at the main cafe [I’m standing in Amélie’s Petite] and they can answer any questions you have.
+“Yes, but I think you should call someone at the main cafe [I’m at Amélie’s Petite] and they can answer any questions you have.
 I’m sure they’ll help you.”

 “I’m not Amélie.”

 “No?”
 I smile, pondering my next move.
 Press on with the story or grab the internet, an espresso, and maximize my writing minutes?
 I should just take pictures, scribble a few notes and cease and desist with the questions.
 You see, I try to keep my steps from oral story to blog minimized.
 But, if a writer only observes and doesn’t interact, I only paw at the surface.
 And yes, I have a problem with surfaces.

 I order the brownie, then spot the palmier label.
 Since I studied French for five years, the girl understands my pronunciation.
 She carefully arranges the two delicacies in a box with tissue paper, then rings up my order—surprisingly inexpensive at $1.79 and .89 cents, respectively.
 Nice presentation.
 Nice price.

 “Well, thank you,” I say.